Getting Started

 LOG_LEVEL | No | debug, info, warn, error (default info) |

-TOOL_SURFACE is the preferred current selector and takes precedence over META_TOOLS when both are set.
-Use TOOL_SURFACE=meta instead of META_TOOLS=true, TOOL_SURFACE=individual instead of META_TOOLS=false, and TOOL_SURFACE=dynamic, dynamic-2, or dynamic-3 for dynamic surfaces.
-META_TOOLS remains supported for backward compatibility but should be treated as deprecated in favor of the explicit selector.
+TOOL_SURFACE is the canonical selector and takes precedence over META_TOOLS when both are set.
+Use TOOL_SURFACE=dynamic for the default low-token find/execute surface, TOOL_SURFACE=meta for consolidated domain meta-tools, and TOOL_SURFACE=individual for individual tools.
+META_TOOLS remains supported for compatibility but should be treated as deprecated in favor of the explicit selector.

 Prefer a native binary instead of Docker?